dataspine/flask-dino-utils/README.md

 * `view_schema`: The marshmallow serializer object instantiated.
 * `view_model`: The SQLAlchemy class to perform queries over orm model.
 * `body_validation`: The parameters validation in payload body in an object creation/modification.
 (See Payload validation for more info).
+* `db_engine`: The database engine to operate.
+Usually it's a SqlAlchemy initiated engine.
+* `active_field`: The name of the active attribute if you do not want to delete any table registry but to alter a boolean value.

 ## Individual decorators for custom endpoints.
 Okay, so you're saying: "Awesome!
 But my api is much more complex than 5 CRUD methods.
 I need more power man.".
 No problem!
 We added decorators for each individual operation so you can add it to any endpoint and customize your logic as well.
 Remember, we *only* want you to take care of your code and not repetitive and boring stuff.